ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 3. Wait for the target to run the file.
 4. Connect to the shell:

    Okay, we’re getting a bit technical here.
-Buckle up and read each line like your life depends on it — because if you mess this up and your friend gets sus, you might end up on the next ride in the prison bus.
+Buckle up and read each line like your life depends on it because, if you mess this up and your friend gets sus, you might end up on the next ride in the prison bus.

 - **On target machine (Runs automatically with python script i.e. `main.py`)**.
    ```bash